slyall/www-darkmere/content/linux.conf.au_guide.md

 communities are commonly covered.
 Please look at a <a href="https://lca2018.linux.org.au/schedule/">recent conference schedule</a> to get a feel for what is on offer.

-I've attended ten LCAs so far and I really enjoy the conference, it is a great way to learn new stuff, meet interesting people, network and generally get twice as much out of a week as you normally do.
+I've attended over a dozen LCAs and I really enjoy the conference, it is a great way to learn new stuff, meet interesting people, network and generally get twice as much out of a week as you normally do.

-Shortly after attending LCA 2007 in Sydney I read some blogs entries of those who attended and realised that many people who attended for the first time don't quite know what to expect and so didn't get as much out of the conference as they could have.
+Shortly after attending LCA 2007 in Sydney I read some blogs entries of those who attended and realised that many who'd attended for the first time don't quite know what to expect and so didn't get as much out of the conference as they could have.
 I thought I'd write a little guide to hopefully give some future first timers some information beforehand rather than have them find out the hard way.